 Time and again security researchers and industry analysts stress that more than 80% of the data/security breaches worldwide involve stolen credentials or misuse of administrative access.

 Many organizations are struggling to enforce password policies.
-While IT Managers understand the importance of using strong, unique passwords that help combat identity-based attacks, it is common to see same passwords assigned to multiple IT assets; developers reusing passwords across their personal and work accounts; passwords on spreadsheets circulated across departments; a departing IT staff exiting with a copy of all the credentials, and similar practices.
+While IT Managers understand the importance of using strong, unique passwords that help combat identity-based attacks, it is common to see the same passwords assigned to multiple IT assets; developers reusing passwords across their personal and work accounts; passwords on spreadsheets circulated across departments; a departing IT staff exiting with a copy of all the credentials, and similar practices.

-When developers reuse passwords, a compromise of one of their personal accounts gives hackers easy access to the corporate data.
+When developers reuse passwords, a compromise of one of their personal accounts gives hackers easy access to corporate data.
 Uncontrolled or unmonitored access often leads to exploitation by malicious insiders.
 Weak security practices and vulnerabilities in the supply chain lead to breaches upstream.

 During the recent years, lack of basic security measures and failure to adopt the best practices in password management, IT access controls, MFA enforcement, and patch management have led to some of the worst data breaches.
 While concentrating on deploying sophisticated and advanced security technologies, these companies lost sight of the basics leading to financial and reputation loss.

 Data breaches and security incidents happen due to a variety of reasons.
-Not all security incidents can be prevented - there is no magical wand or a silver bullet available yet.
+Not all security incidents can be prevented - there is no magic wand or a silver bullet available yet.
 But it has been proved time and again that identity thefts remain at the root of a majority of the data breaches and cyberattacks.